From fairytale castles and Gothic cathedrals to epic battlefields and dreamy chocolate shops, here are some of the best places to visit in Belgium.

 Take a boat trip on the canals in Bruges

 Located just an hour or so from Brussels, Bruges (or Brugge in Dutch) takes visitors back to medieval times.
 Surrounded by an extensive network of canals, the picturesque city is often dubbed the ‘Venice of the North’.
-Its historic center is the best-preserved example of medieval Flanders and a designated UNESCO World Heritage Site.
-One of the best ways to experience Bruges is by hopping in a boat and taking a scenic canal tour; there are five landing stages around the city and boat rides last half an hour.
+Its historic center a designated UNESCO World Heritage Site and perhaps the best-preserved example of medieval Flanders in the country.
+A fun way to experience Bruges is by hopping in a boat and taking a scenic canal tour.
+There are five landing stages around the city and boat rides last half an hour.

 Meanwhile, chocolate lovers will enjoy exploring the numerous chocolate shops dotted around the city; as well as the mouth-watering Choco-Story chocolate museum.
 Beer lovers, on the other hand, can sip to their hearts’ content at the De Halve Maan brewery.
 Foodies will no doubt enjoy delving into a delicious bowl of moules frites; or treating themselves to dinner at one of the many Michelin-star restaurants.
 And for the ultimate culture fix, you can head to the Groeninge Museum and discover the Flemish masters (including Brueghel).
 The 83-meter-high belfry tower is also worth a visit; as is the Basilica of the Holy Blood which contains the preserved relic of the Holy Blood.